kumahq/kuma-website/app/_src/quickstart/universal-demo.md

 ```

 ### Run kuma-counter-demo app

+We will start kuma-counter-demo in new terminal window:

 1. With the data plane proxies running, we can start our apps, first we will start and configure `Redis`:
 ```shell